oneapi-src/oneDNN/doc/primitives/softmax.md

 ## General

-The softmax primitive performs softmax along a particular axis on data with arbitrary dimensions.
+The softmax primitive performs forward or backward softmax or logsoftmax operation along a particular axis on data with arbitrary dimensions.
 All other axes are treated as independent (batch).

 ### Forward

-In general form, the operation is defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions):
+In general form, the operation is defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions).

+Softmax:

 \f[
     \dst(\overline{ou}, c, \overline{in}) =